srcn-ivl/UPR-Net/README.md

 python3 -m tools.benchmark_snufilm --data_root /path/to/SNU-FILM/
 python3 -m tools.benchmark_8x_4k1000fps --test_data_path /path/to/4k1000fps/test
 ```
+By default, we test the base version of UPR-Net.
+To test the large/LARGE
+versions, please change corresponding arguments (`model_size` and `model_file`)
+in benchmarking scripts.

 Additionally, run the following command can test our runtime.
 ```